12. BREWWORKS at The Party Source (1996 - 1998)

 JILLIAN'S ACQUIRES THE BREWERY PROPERTY

 Only 10 months after Wynnkoop took over BrewWorks, in mid-May of 1998, it was announced that Jillian's would lease and take over both the former BrewWorks and the building occupied by The Party Source.
-After operating a total of about 18 months, BrewWorks permanently closed.
-Jillian's concept was similar to Dave & Busters, featuring food, drink and entertainment.
-It was established in 1988, had approximately 20 locations and based in Louisville, KY.
-However, the property would undergo a substantial $5 million renovation and become Jillian's largest facility.
-The new Jillian's would have five floors of entertainment including a dance floor with live band, private party rooms, a sports video cafe, upscale billiard tables, electronic simulation games, and outdoor deck and the chains first bowling alley (with 20 lanes).
-It would also have a couple restaurants including a new company concept, the Hibachi Grill.
+BrewWorks permanently closed after about 18 months in operation.
+Jillian's concept was similar to the entertainment chain Dave & Busters’, featuring food, drink and entertainment.
+It was established in 1988, had approximately 20 locations and was based in Louisville, KY.
+However, the property would subsequently undergo a substantial $5 million renovation and become Jillian's largest facility.
+The new Jillian's had five floors of entertainment, including a dance floor with live band, private party rooms, a sports video cafe, upscale billiard tables, electronic simulation games, and an outdoor deck, as well as the chain’s first bowling alley with 20 lanes.
+It also held a couple restaurants, including a new company concept, the Hibachi Grill.
 Jillian's provided 13,000 square feet to the Queen City Brewing Co., which would produce and sell beer at the club.
-The primary focus of Jillian's was to become an entertainment megaplex and sports viewing center in the Greater Cincinnati area, for both adults and families.
-Jillian's renovation required several months and it opened in December, 1998.
-Please see Jillian's ads below.
+Jillian's primary goal was to become the top entertainment megaplex and sports viewing center in the Greater Cincinnati area, for both adults and families.
+Jillian's renovation took several months; it opened in December, 1998.
+Please see the ads below.

 The Cincinnati Area CAMMY Awards

-The Jillian's complex was the perfect venue to showcase music competition involving regional music artists at the Cincinnati Area Pop Music Awards (CAMMYs).
-These were typically held in the Spring and would showcase dozens of bands, as shown by the ads below.
+The Jillian's complex was the perfect venue to showcase music competitions involving regional music artists at the Cincinnati Area Pop Music Awards (CAMMYs).
+These were typically held in the spring and showcased dozens of bands, as shown by the ads below.
 One of their largest venues, Jillian's Warehouse, could seat 1,923 people.
-During the third season of American Idol regional competitors also convened at Jillian's in 2003.
-Around the border on the ad on the far right, all of Jillian's featured attractions are mentioned.
+During the third season of American Idol, regional competitors also convened at Jillian's in 2003.
+Around the border on the ad on the far right, all of Jillian's featured attractions are listed.

 CAMMY Concerts & Awards were held at Jillian's annually.